 Two dimensional electron gas has a lot of important applications in modern days condensed matter physics.
 The electrons in 2D are constrained to move in two dimensional sheet embedded in a three dimensional space.
 Such two dimensional electron gas may be realized in many semi-conductor devices \cite{R4}.
 There are also possibility of having two dimensional electron gas on the surface of materials, e.g., liquid He \cite{R5}.
 In such system electrons are free to move on the surface of liquid He but rigidly attached with the He atoms.
 There are also a kind of solid insulators, e.g., topological insulators \cite{R6}, the surface of which supports conducting states of free electrons.

-During the present days the most interesting two dimensional system in condensed matter physics is the so called called graphene.
+During the present days the most interesting two dimensional system in condensed matter physics is graphene.
 It is an almost ideal two dimensional material developed in the laboratory using graphite \cite{R7,R8,R9}.
-It has also been observed that the graphene can also support 2-D electron gas.
-This has become a topic of current interest due to a large number of application of graphene.
-There are also a lot of academic interest to study graphene theoretically.
-In particular application of quantum electrodynamics and the study of the physics of mass-less electrons or chiral electrons using two component Dirac equation.
+It has been observed that graphene can support 2D electron gas.
+It has become a topic of current interest due to a large number of application of graphene.
+There are also a lot of academic interest on the theoretical investigation of graphene.
+In particular, application of quantum electrodynamics in graphene and study of the physics of mass-less electrons or chiral electrons using two component Dirac equation.

-In the present article we have investigated the properties of electron gas enclosed in two-dimensional WS cells, which are embedded in a three-dimensional space.
-The WS cell is assumed to be in $x-y$ plane and the strong magnetic field is along $z$-axis.
+In this article we have investigated the properties of electron gas enclosed in two-dimensional WS cells, which are embedded in a three-dimensional space.
+The WS cells are assumed to be on $x-y$ plane and the strong magnetic field is along $z$-axis.
 The electrons are constrained to move on $x-y$ plane.
-The presence of strong magnetic field along $z$-direction makes electron energy eigen value discrete.
+The presence of strong magnetic field along $z$-direction makes the electron energy eigen value discrete.
 The motion of the electrons on $x-y$ plane are in quantized form.
 This is the well known Landau quantization in 2D.
-The electron energy therefore does not depend on $p_z$, the component of momentum along $z$-direction. however, the momentum component on $x-y$ plane changes in a discrete manner.
+The electron energy therefore does not depend on $p_z$, the component of momentum along $z$-direction.
+However, the momentum component on $x-y$ plane changes in a discrete manner.